brillout/goldpage/plugins/react/readme.template.md

 ~~~

 The plugin is automatically loaded and
-the `view` property of your page configs will now be rendered with React.
+the `view` property of your page configs is now rendered with React.

 ### Example